 You cannot land a high paying client without having a killer freelance writing portfolio.
+So, you need to start building a writing portfolio.

 Simple as that!